tlecoz/XGPU/README.md

 ---------------------------

-Vanilla-WebGPU introduce a concept of Bindgroup/BindgroupLayout.
-The idea behind it is great but it's very confusing to use from scratch (in my opinion) (check the [official webgpu samples](https://webgpu.github.io/webgpu-samples/) to have an idea)

-Here is how it works in XGPU :
+## Bindgroups in XGPU vs. Vanilla-WebGPU

+In Vanilla-WebGPU, the concept of Bindgroup and BindgroupLayout is introduced.
+While the idea is great, getting started with it can be confusing (refer to the [official WebGPU samples](https://webgpu.github.io/webgpu-samples/) to understand the complexity).

+### XGPU Approach:

+In XGPU, the handling of Bindgroups is designed to be more intuitive and efficient.
+Here's how it works:

+- **Bindgroups in XGPU:**
-A RenderPipeline/ComputePipeline has a property "bindGroups" that can contains up to 4 Bindgroups (called BindgroupLayout in vanilla-webgpu).
+  - A `RenderPipeline` or `ComputePipeline` in XGPU has a property called "bindGroups" which can contain up to 4 Bindgroups (referred to as BindgroupLayout in Vanilla-WebGPU).
-A Bindgroup (in XGPU - it works a bit differently in vanilla-webgpu -) , is a collection of resources used in a shader.
-It can be what you want (texture, vertexBuffer, uniformBuffer, ...) .
-Each Bindgroup can contains up to 1000 resources.
+  - A Bindgroup in XGPU is a collection of resources utilized in a shader, such as textures, vertex buffers, uniform buffers, and more.
+Each Bindgroup can hold up to 1000 resources.

-At first sight, it doesn't make sens to have 4 differents bindgroups to contains the shader-resources because it's more straight forward to put everything in the same bindgroup, and that's actually what XGPU do by default.
-If you dont't define explicitly a bindgroup and the data inside in Pipeline.initFromObject, it will create a default bindgroup called "default" and put everything inside it.
+- **Default Bindgroup:**
+  - By default, XGPU places all resources in a default bindgroup called "default" if you don't explicitly define one in `Pipeline.initFromObject`.
+It simplifies the process when you want everything in the same bindgroup.

+- **Multiple Bindgroups Usage:**
-Multiple bindgroups are usefull when you have multiple pipelines that have common resources used in it.
-It allow you to pack these ressource in an object and share this object with your pipeline which is much more efficient than defining / transfering the resource twice.
+  - Multiple bindgroups become useful when you have multiple pipelines sharing common resources.
+This enables you to pack these resources in an object and efficiently share it among pipelines, avoiding redundant resource definition and transfer.

-Also , a bindgroup allow you to create advanced logic involving some well-defined resources and not the others.
+- **Advanced Logic with Bindgroups:**
- It's the case when you create a VertexBufferIO or an ImageTextureIO for a computePipeline.
-These resources works differently than others and have a dedicated Bindgroup for them called "io".
-This "io" Bindgroup allow me to update the index of the buffers/textures defined inside it for each frame without altering the index of the resources contained in another Bindgroup.
+  - Bindgroups also enable the creation of advanced logic involving specific resources.
+For instance, when dealing with a `VertexBufferIO` or an `ImageTextureIO` in a `computePipeline`, these resources work differently and have a dedicated Bindgroup called "io."
+The "io" Bindgroup allows updating the index of buffers/textures for each frame without affecting resources in another Bindgroup.

+- **Flexible Data Structure:**
-Pipeline.initFromObject has no contraints in the data structure, you can add a VertexAttribute without creating a VertexBuffer (you can create one but if you don't a default vertexBuffer will be created to contain it) , you can add primitive type without creating an UniformBuffer.
-Every resources is defined just above the code of the shader, like properties in a class.
-XGPU handle all the boring stuff for you (but let you the popssibility to customize everything)
+  - `Pipeline.initFromObject` imposes no constraints on the data structure.
+You can add a `VertexAttribute` without creating a `VertexBuffer` explicitly.
+Similarly, you can include primitive types without creating a separate `UniformBuffer`.
+Each resource is defined above the shader code, resembling properties in a class.
+XGPU handles the necessary details automatically while providing customization options.

-I'll try to add more sample involving multiple bindgroups to make things more clear.
+- **Future Samples:**
+  - The plan is to include more samples illustrating the usage of multiple bindgroups to enhance clarity and provide practical insights into their application.